passlock-dev/passlock/docs/intro.md

 7. This principal includes a user id
 8. Lookup the local user by id and create a new Lucia session

-## Google sign in
+## Social sign in

-Again it's very similar.
+Similar conceptually, the heaby lifting is offloaded to Passlock.
+We just need to deal with the token (and some UX stuff)

-1. User clicks a Google button (or one tap)
+1. User clicks the Apple/Google button (or one tap)
-2. Google authenticates the user
+2. Apple/Google authenticates the user
-3. We ask the Passlock library to process Google's response
+3. We ask the Passlock library to process their response
 4. This call returns a token, representing the user
-5. As above
+5. As for passkey registration/authentication

 ## Hooks